 4. Search audiences become a major practice area

 Audiences are one of the areas that paid search marketers will be able to focus on more next year due to the rise of helpful automation for many core tasks.
-While Google released basic audience targeting nearly ten years ago, much of the prioritization time has been optimizing keywords.
+While Google released basic audience targeting nearly ten years ago, much of the prioritization time has been spent optimizing keywords.
 But of course, search audiences just make a lot of sense.
-We 100% should be using different bids and ads for customers who search on the same keywords but are different audiences such as returning customers, ones who know about us but haven’t done business with us before, or ones who have never been to our website.
-And users who are In-Market for our goods or services should be more prized than the average person.
+We 100% should be using different bids and ads for customers who search on the same keywords but are different audiences, such as returning customers, those who know about us but haven’t done business with us before, or those who have never been to our website.
+Users who are In-Market for our goods or services should be more prized than the average person.

 It’s not that search marketers don’t know that audiences are important; they do.
 It’s just that the day is only so long.
 However, with more program elements handled by machines, audiences can become more of a priority and proper practice area for marketers.
 This means employing real strategy, focus, and best practices for search audiences, not just using them more.